generable/ncb2021/00-Setup-Instructions.md

 The other major package we will use is RStanArm.
 The advantage of RStanArm is that it comes with a large set of pre-compiled models that have been tested for computational efficiency.
-As of this writing, the Survival functions are not available on CRAN and so you have installed the package from a GitHub branch as follows.
+As of this writing, the Survival functions are not available on CRAN and so you have to install the package from a GitHub branch as follows.

 ``` r